GSto/digital-garden/index.md

 This is a [[digital garden]] of content that isn't quite ready for prime time.
 It's a place to collect notes, quotes, links, and other resources.
 Part of practicing [[prolific creation]].
 It's also a way of [[learn in public]].

 I hope that if I get everything out of my head and onto the internet I'll have more room for new stuff.

+This site is a constant work in progress.
+Pages may be in progress, contain errors, or be stupid.
+Feedback always welcome unless you're an asshole about it.

 For updates, check out the [Update Thread](https://twitter.com/GSto/status/1410238607684780032) on Twitter, or view the source on [Github](https://github.com/GSto/digital-garden).

-Current goal is to "[do 100 things](https://www.visakanv.com/blog/100-2/)" with this garden.
 Current count: **{{collections.notes.length}}**

 ### Software, as a People Problem